 GitHub Actions Alternatives

-Teams look for GitHub Actions alternatives for two different reasons, and they point to two different answers.
+Teams look for GitHub Actions alternatives for different reasons, and they point to different answers.
 If the problem is the platform itself, its syntax, governance, or deployment model, you want a different CI/CD platform.
 If GitHub Actions works fine but the runners are slow or expensive, you don't need a new platform at all; you need a different runner.
-This guide covers both paths and when each one makes sense.
+If your repositories are moving to Cursor Origin, StarSling CI for Cursor Origin is an early-access path built around familiar GitHub Actions-style workflows.

 There are two kinds of GitHub Actions alternatives: full CI/CD platforms that replace the CI/CD model or syntax, and runner alternatives that keep GitHub Actions but change where jobs run.
 Runner alternatives fit teams whose pain is speed, cost, or queue time; platform alternatives fit teams that need different syntax, governance, or a different deployment model.